robtweed/qoper8-cp/README.md

 ## What is QOper8-cp?

-*QOper8-cp* is a Node.js/JavaScript Module that provides a simple yet powerful way to use and manage Child Processes in your Node.js applications.
+*QOper8-cp* is a JavaScript Module that provides a simple yet powerful way to use and manage Child Processes in your Node.js or Bun.js applications.

 *QOper8-cp* allows you to define a pool of Child Processes, to which messages that you create are automatically dispatched and handled.  *QOper8-cp* manages the Child Process pool for you automatically, bringing them into play and closing them down based on demand.  *QOper8-cp* allows you to determine how long a Child Process process will persist.

-*Qoper8-cp* makes use of the standard Node.js Child Process APIs, and uses its standard *send()* API for communication between the main QOper8 process and each Child Process.
+*Qoper8-cp* makes use of the standard Node.js or Bun.js Child Process APIs, and uses its standard *send()* API for communication between the main QOper8 process and each Child Process.
 No other networking APIs or technologies are involved, and no external network traffic is conducted within *QOper8-cp*'s logic.

 *Note*: The *QOper8-cp* module closely follows the pattern and APIs of the [*QOper8-wt*](https://github.com/robtweed/qoper8-wt) Worker Thread pool manager and also the browser-based